jlayher/Interactive-Form/README.md

 In this project, I used JavaScript to enhance an interactive registration form for a fictional "FullStack Conference."

 To assist with user-friendliness, I added:
-- custom conditional behavior and interactivity
+- custom conditional behavior and interactivity to form elements
+- dynamic changes reactive to user input
 - validation checks on user inputs to ensure the form was filled out correctly and that no signed up events coincided
 - real time error messages.